There is no compromise for a major change to bitcoin that 95% of the network will agree to. Bitcoin core is partly ossified.

 What if both chains survived

-There are “nightmare scenarios” you hear about hard-forks that split the network.
+There are “nightmare scenarios” you hear about hard forks that split the network.
 Like people not knowing if bitcoins they received are real bitcoins and messy things like that.
 This would only happen if the split was unintentional and the chains were competing to be the only chain.

-A hard-fork that is planned to co-ordinate enough hashing power to make the new chain sustainable while allowing the old chain to continue as normal can be clean.
+A hard fork that is planned to coordinate enough hashing power to make the new chain sustainable while allowing the old chain to continue as normal, can be clean.

 This is not an attack

 There is no need to see a fork like this as an adversarial action.
-Those making the new project and those wishing to maintain the old project need not have any ill feeling or bad intentions toward each other.
+Those making the new project and those wishing to maintain the old project need not have any ill feelings or bad intentions toward each other.
 They just have different opinions about what should be in the code base and they want their solutions to be tried.

-If the fork is well planned and executed most bitcoin products and service providers would end up supporting both coins.
+If the fork is well planned and executed, most bitcoin products and service providers would end up supporting both coins.

 Some people would mistakenly think the bitcoin coin supply had doubled, making it not sound money.

-However the alternative might be to never meaningfully improve bitcoin.
-This would doom it to fade into irrelevance as more scalable, private and user friendly alternatives take over.
-If that is the alternative then a hard-fork that splits bitcoin to achieve better scalability, privacy and user friendliness might be the better option.
+However, the alternative might be to never meaningfully improve bitcoin.
+This would doom it to fade into irrelevance as more scalable, private and user-friendly alternatives take over.
+If that is the alternative then a hard fork that splits bitcoin to achieve better scalability, privacy and user-friendliness might be the better option.

 If such a fork were successfully executed it would set a precedent and both the new and the old fork would eventually be forked again in similar ways.
-The vast majority of such attempts would fail due not getting enough hashing power to achieve security on the new fork.
+The vast majority of such attempts would fail due to not getting enough hashing power to achieve security on the new fork.

-Only forks that are well planned and make a compelling case that their changes benefit users could survive.
+Only forks that are well-planned and make a compelling case that their changes benefit users could survive.